 |Surprisingly, there are some birds in the desert.|

-At the time, we stored the Christmas memorabilia I had no idea we’d never have our own home again and subsequently never decorate a Christmas tree again.
+When we stored the Christmas memorabilia, I had no idea we’d never have our own home again and subsequently never decorate a Christmas tree again.

 By the time we leave Henderson to fly to Costa Rica in 16 days, we leave behind not a single bin of “stuff.”
 Thanks, Richard, for storing them for us while we decided our future lives and returned to Nevada to dispose of these totes.

-May your life and minds be free of clutter allowing you the space you need to fulfill your own desires.
+May your life and minds be free of clutter, allowing you the space you need to fulfill your desires.

 Photo from one year ago today, July 17, 2016:

 |Tom, me, Captain Han, and new friend Bob in the wheelhouse.
 We thoroughly enjoyed the Viking Mekong River Cruise.
 For more photos, please click here.|